guillaumeperrin/guillaumeperrin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-1. Statistical learning.
+1. Statistical learning
-2. Inverse problems in statistics.
+2. Inverse problems in statistics
-3. VV-UQ approaches (verification, validation, uncertainty quantification).
+3. VV-UQ approaches (verification, validation, uncertainty quantification)

 Recent and current PhD students
 ======